30 June 2019

 - its Fixed Overhead Requirement (“FOR”).

 In practice, the fixed overhead requirement is the greatest and therefore establishes the Firm’s minimum capital requirement under Pillar 1.
-Thus disclosures relating to credit and market risk are considered to be immaterial.
+Therefore, disclosures relating to credit and market risk are considered to be immaterial.

 Pillar 2 capital is calculated by the Firm as representing any additional capital to be maintained against any risks not adequately covered under the requirement in Pillar 1 as part of its Internal Capital Adequacy Assessment Process (‘ICAAP’).